murray123/kicadtojlc/README.md

 # kicadtojlc
-Kicad bom and cpl file conversion for JCLpcb
+Kicad .pos file to .bom and .cpl file conversion for JCLpcb

 To compile on a linux system using GCC: gcc -o kicadtojlc kicadtojlc.c